davidallenr/SetupSage/how-to/nfs.md

   sudo pacman -S nfs-utils
   ```

-**2. Create a Mount Point:**

-You need a directory to mount your NFS share to.
-Let's say you want to mount it to `/mnt/myshare`:
+## 2. **Create Mount Points**

+Determine where you want to mount your NFS shares.
+For this guide, we'll use `/mnt/tv` and `/mnt/movies`:

 ```bash
 sudo mkdir -p /mnt/tv
 sudo mkdir -p /mnt/movies
 ```

-**3. Mount the NFS Share:**
+## 3. **Manually Mount NFS Shares**

-You can manually mount the NFS share using the following command:
+To manually mount the NFS share, use the following commands:

 ```bash
 sudo mount -t nfs 192.168.10.11:/mnt/media_server/media/movies /mnt/movies
 sudo mount -t nfs 192.168.10.11:/mnt/media_server/media/tv /mnt/tv
 ```

-Replace `your_truenas_IP` with the IP address of your TrueNAS server and `/path_to_share_on_truenas` with the path to your NFS share on the TrueNAS system.

-**4. Automatically Mount on Boot:**
+Ensure you adjust the share path if it differs from the example.

+## 4. **Mount NFS Shares Automatically at Boot**

-If you want the NFS share to be mounted automatically on boot, you'll need to edit the `/etc/fstab` file.
+To mount NFS shares automatically on boot, you need to modify the `/etc/fstab` file:

 ```bash
 sudo nano /etc/fstab
 ```

-Add the following line at the end of the file:
+Append these lines to the end of the file:

 ```
 192.168.10.11:/mnt/media_server/media/movies /mnt/movies nfs defaults,user,exec 0 0
 192.168.10.11:/mnt/media_server/media/tv /mnt/tv nfs defaults,user,exec 0 0
 ```

-Save and close the file.

-**5. Test the Configuration:**

-To ensure that there's no issue with the fstab entry, test it with:
+After saving and closing the file, you can proceed to testing.

+## 5. **Test the Configuration**

+Verify the fstab entry for correctness:

 ```bash
 sudo mount -a
 ```

-If there's no error, then you've successfully added the NFS share to your fstab.

-Ensure you've set the proper permissions on the NFS share from TrueNAS so that the user can read (and possibly write, depending on your use case) to the share.
+If no errors appear, then the NFS share has been successfully added to your fstab.
+Remember to configure the appropriate permissions on the NFS share from TrueNAS to allow the user to read (and possibly write, based on your needs) to the share.